polypay/polypay.github.io/news/_posts/2020-07-24-Directors-Annual-Meeting.md

 Committees were discussed.
 The National Sale and Financial committees are composed of the entire board.
 The Advertising committee will be Bryce, Mark Van Roekel, John and Chris.

 Mark Meurer asked if there should be any new committees.
 Kathy suggested a youth committee.
-Jeremy and Bryce will be on this committee.
+Jeremy and Bryce will be on this committee with Kathy.

 Bryce mentioned that the Association had been buying a ½ page add in the Shepherd and we send out an email blast before the National Sale, Sedalia and the Eastern Sale.
 APSA has also been advertising in 10 state associations communications.